-Today marks the launch of Seachtain na Gaeilge, a two-week celebration of the Irish language.
-Here's how you can learn for free online no matter where in the world you are.
+Here's how you can learn the Irish language for free online no matter where in the world you are.

 Learning Irish can be an expensive business if you’re located outside of Ireland.
 (And just to be clear for anybody that's unaware, we're talking about learning Irish Gaelic - a living language - here, not how to learn an Irish accent.)